Blog – Posted on Monday, Feb 04

 25. The Bloody Chamber by Angela Carter (1979)

-Angela Carter is perhaps the preeminent magical realist writers of the twentieth century, female or male.
+Angela Carter is one of the preeminent magical realist writers of the twentieth century, female or male.
 The Bloody Chamber, a collection of darkly reimagined fairy tales and folktales, takes a distinctly feminist slant with its portrayal of female characters: many of the heroines in these stories save themselves, rather than waiting for a hero on a white horse.
 Of course, they have to go through some pretty scary stuff first.
 Horror lovers who also enjoy a bit of Holly Black or Marissa Meyer, this is unquestionably the collection for you.

 26. Ghost Story by Peter Straub (1979)